 Along with the Children’s Collection, explore our Parent/Teacher Resource Collection, packed with curriculum materials, field guides, garden planners, and other useful books for those who get outside with children.

-Nearly 1,000 current wholesale and retail nursery catalogs are filed by name and indexed by subject.
-About one-third of the catalogs are from companies in the Pacific Northwest.
-PDF list of catalogs (72 pages).
+Over 500 current wholesale and retail nursery catalogs are filed by name and indexed by subject.
+We also keep a record of those nurseries and seed houses doing business online who no longer print a catalog.
+Many of these catalogs are from companies in the Pacific Northwest.
+Current and historic publications from Washington, Oregon, British Columbia, and California north of Lake Tahoe are listed in our online catalog.
+PDF list of all catalogs (50 pages).

 VHS tapes and DVDs of famous gardens and flower shows, horticultural techniques and many other subjects are available to check-out, or to watch with a headset on the Miller Library’s VHS/DVD player.